WICG/display-locking/README.md

   and all layout algorithms (e.g. responsive design, flexbox, grid) for this content

-* Support developer-controlled pre-loading, pre-rendering and measurement of content without having to fully render it to the screen

 The following use-cases motivate this work:

-* Fast display of large HTML documents (examples: HTML one-page spec, other long documents)
+* Fast display of large HTML documents (examples: HTML one-page spec; other long documents)
-* Deep links and searchability into pages with hidden content (example: mobile Wikipedia)
+* Deep links and searchability into pages with hidden content (example: mobile Wikipedia; scroll-to-text support for collapsed sections)
-* Scrollers with a large amount of content, without resorting to virtualization (examples: twitter feed, codemirror documents)
+* Scrollers with a large amount of content, without resorting to virtualization (examples: facebook and twitter feeds, codemirror documents)
-* Single-page app transitions.
-(Example: improving latency to show content not currently displayed but predicted to be soon, but *without jank*.
-Think search as you type, tabbed UIs, hero element clicks.)
-* Layout measurement (examples: responsive design or animation setup)

 ## Motivation & background